voxel-wiki/voxel-wiki.github.io/content/wiki/vertex-pulling/index.md

 };
 ```

 5. Now, let's actually draw our mesh.
 We currently have 1 vertex per face in our mesh data since we are using vertex pulling, but 6 vertices are needed to draw a face since it uses 2 triangles, so the 3rd parameter of glDrawArrays is the size of our vertices multiplied by six.
-This basically means we will draw 6 vertices in our vertex shader, even though we have only supplied 1 vertice's worth of data
+This basically means we will draw 6 vertices in our vertex shader, even though we have only supplied 1 vertice's worth of data.

 ```cpp
 // Bind our vertex array.
 This is needed even though we have no VBO glBindVertexArray(vao);

 // Issue the draw command
 glDrawArrays(GL_TRIANGLES, 0, ssboVertices.size()*6);

 // Unbind our vertex array
 glBindVertexArray(0);
 ```

 6. Finally, let's actually use the data from the SSBO to draw our face!
 First, we will retrieve the data from the SSBO using a custom index.
-Since we have 6 vertices on a face, and gl_VertexID is equal to the current vertex being drawn, we will do gl_VertexID / 6.
+Since we have 6 vertices on a face, and `gl_VertexID` is equal to the current vertex being drawn, we will do `gl_VertexID / 6`.

-- Next, we unpack the data using standard bit manipulation to get the position (5, 5, 5) for x, y, and z we packed in step 2.
+- Next, we unpack the data using standard bit manipulation to get the position `(5, 5, 5)` for x, y, and z we packed in step 2.

 - Lastly, we must move our vertices by an amount so they can form the actual face.
-By default, all of our vertices will be at the position (5, 5, 5) without this.
-However in reality, to make the face, we need our vertices at corners to make the triangles - for instance one triangle would have vertices at (5, 5, 5), (6, 5, 5), and (6, 5, 6) which would make one of the 2 triangles in a face.
-That is what is happening when we are doing `position += facePositions[currVertexID]` - we are offsetting our 6 vertices in a custom order defined by our indices[6] array to create the 2 triangles.
+By default, all of our vertices will be at the position `(5, 5, 5)` without this.
+However in reality, to make the face, we need our vertices at corners to make the triangles - for instance one triangle would have vertices at `(5, 5, 5)`, `(6, 5, 5)`, and `(6, 5, 6)` which would make one of the 2 triangles in a face.
+That is what is happening when we are doing `position += facePositions[currVertexID]` - we are offsetting our 6 vertices in a custom order defined by our `indices[6]` array to create the 2 triangles.

 ```glsl
 // Our SSBO added in step 4